deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 - **task_type** - The task type of the data, can be either ``classification``, ``object_detection``, ``semantic_segmentation``, or ``other``.
 Data format validation is done upon creation of VisionData based on the selected task type.
 See the :doc:`supported tasks and formats </user-guide/vision/supported_tasks_and_formats>` section for more information.

 - **label_map** - A dictionary mapping class ids to their names.

 - **reshuffle_data** - Whether to reshuffle the data.
 Since data must be shuffled for the checks to work properly, only set this to False if you are sure that the data is already shuffled.

+To see all other class parameters, see the :class:`VisionData <deepchecks.vision.VisionData>` API reference.

 .. _vision_data__creating_vision_data:
 Creating a VisionData Object